czeczotka/running-conversions/README.md

 input:  metres400 at "4:15" time
 output: 1m42s
 ```
- * for a given distance and time calculate the pace
+ * for a given distance and time calculate the pace (create an activity and get the pace)
 ```
 input:  k10 in "49m00s" pace
 output: 4:54